Facebook Giveaway: How to Run Contests on Facebook That Get More Email Subscribers

 Once the contest ends is when you start to make money.
 As soon as you pick the prize winner, you should send out a blast email to everyone that entered the contest and announce the winner.

 Oh and be sure to send the winner the product they won!
 There is no online contest scam here, you really are giving away a product for free.

-That way, everyone clicks on that link that takes them to a page that does 2 things: 1.
-Lists the name of the winner and 2.
-Is a salespage trying to sell the product you just gave away at a discount.
+That way, every participant clicks on that link that takes them to a page that does 2 things:

 In my most recent contest, I was able to generate 11 direct product sales and a few more affiliate sales as part of my special offer.
 The total revenue was about $280.

 If you are wondering about the affiliate sales, it was pretty simple.
 On the contest winner announcement page / salespage, I linked to my own product on Amazon with an affiliate link.
 So, when people bought my product at a discount that I was offering, I also got the affiliate commission.